The translation of this document is outdated.

 procedure;

-6) the procedures by which private persons may become
+6) the procedures by which private individuals may become

 acquainted with the decisions taken by local governments,

-contracts entered into and the minutes of city or municipality
+contracts entered into and the minutes of council meetings;

 7) the procedures for the dispute of administrative acts